-There are two main variables that affect an oboe reed as you go up or down in elevation- how much the cane vibrates, and the effects of humidity.
+The main variable that affects an oboe reed as you go up or down in elevation is how much the cane vibrates.

-There are a number of opinions about how altitude affects an oboe reed, however it has been my personal experience that you’ll start to feel a difference in your reed for every 2,000 feet that you climb in elevation.
+It has been my personal experience that you’ll start to feel a difference in your for every 2,000 feet of elevation.
 The majority of major cities in the United States and Europe are fairly low in elevation, however if you find yourself needing to travel, live and/or play at an elevation of about 5,000 feet or higher, I hope you find the following article helpful.

 Variables You Can Change